junxit/us-congress-bills-111/bill.md

 - **(2)** by adding at the end the following new subsection:
   > - **(v)** *Palladium bullion investment coins*
-  >   - **(1)** *In general* Subject to the submission to the Secretary and the Congress of a marketing study described in paragraph (8), beginning not more than 6 months after the submission of the study to the Secretary and the Congress, the Secretary shall mint and issue the palladium coins described in paragraph (12) of subsection (a) in such quantities as the Secretary may determine to be appropriate to meet demand.
+  >   - **(1)** *In general* Subject to the submission to the Secretary and the Congress of a marketing study described in paragraph (8), beginning not more than 1 year after the submission of the study to the Secretary and the Congress, the Secretary shall mint and issue the palladium coins described in paragraph (12) of subsection (a) in such quantities as the Secretary may determine to be appropriate to meet demand.
   >   - **(2)** *Source of bullion*
   >     - **(A)** *In general* The Secretary shall acquire bullion for the palladium coins issued under this subsection by purchase of palladium mined from natural deposits in the United States, or in a territory or possession of the United States, within 1 year after the month in which the ore from which it is derived was mined.
 If no such palladium is available or if it is not economically feasible to obtain such palladium, the Secretary may obtain palladium for the palladium coins described in paragraph (12) of subsection (a) from other available sources.
   >     - **(B)** *Price of bullion* The Secretary shall pay not more than the average world price for the palladium under subparagraph (A).